yassine-turki/ada-template-website/README.md

 My name is Louise, I am 21 years old and I just finished a school of theater in Paris.
 Theater has always been my passion, but the problem is the very low and unreliable salary.
 My dream now is to work in the movie industry where I will be able to continue acting, while earning a sufficient income.
 A friend of mine told me: “Movies are made by men for men.
 Women are just here to add sexyness”.

 It struck me, as I never could imagine such a strong statement could be true.
 In this era of fake news, I could not let my dreams be ruined by a few words so I decided to take the matter in my own hands.
 I decided to pursue a class at EPFL called ADA, and do my own analysis of all the movie industry.
-Then, and only then, I will be able to determine whether my friend was right or not.
+Then, and only then, will I be able to determine whether my friend was right or not.

 ### Starting from the beginning

 I went on the internet and downloaded the information of all movies from wikipedia.
 At first glance I wanted to see the ratio of actresses and actors.
 I found out that there are 2 times more actors than actresses.
 I was a little disoriented.
-But since I am in Paris, I checked the same ratio, but in France which was around 1.71, slightly better than the average...
+But since I am in Paris, I checked the ratio, which is 1.71, slightly better than the average...
 I also took the opportunity to look at various countries, and whether they can beat France.
 Figure (<a href="#Female_actors_ratio">Figure 1</a>) shows the proportion of actresses in the world countries with at least 20 movies produced.

 <div style="display: flex; justify-content: center; align-items: center;">
     <figure id="Female_actors_ratio" style="margin-right: 20px; text-align: left; width: 1200px; height: 700px;">